-4. Deal damage (disadvantage)
+4. Deal damage

 When you deal damage, choose one source of damage that's threatening a character and apply it.
 In a knife fight with a lizard man?
 It stabs you.
 Triggered a trap?
 Rocks fall on you.
-The amount of damage is decided by the GM and is dealt as points of disadvantage.
+Note that dealing damage is a way to set the stage for throwing a wrench later in the story that fits with the game fiction!